 Skip to main content

-Replicas looks for a replicas.json file at the root of your Git repository.
+Replicas looks for a configuration file at the root of your Git repository.
 It runs setup commands when workspaces start, so every agent begins with the right dependencies and environment.
+Supported filenames (checked in order):

 File schema